evolutionygo/genesys-card-generator/README.md

 - Much faster than API-based approaches (no API calls needed)
 - Simple, consistent file naming using card codes
+- **Point values are clearly visible** on each card image for easy identification
+- **Automatic color coding** helps quickly identify high-value vs low-value cards
-- Images are high-quality full-resolution JPEGs
+- Images are high-quality full-resolution JPEGs with professional overlays
 - The script will create the output directory if it doesn't exist
 - Comprehensive error handling and progress reporting
 - Respectful rate limiting to avoid overwhelming servers
+- Works with any font available on the system, falls back gracefully if none found

 ## License